microsoft/typechat.net/README.md

 TypeChat.NET is an **experimental project** from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) team.
 TypeChat.NET brings the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET.

-TypeChat.NET helps you build natural language interfaces with language models using strong types and type safe programs (plans).
-It also demonstrates programming model for such strongly typed interactions.
+TypeChat.NET helps you build natural language interfaces with language models using strong types, type validation and type safe programs (plans).
+Strong typing may help make software that using language models more deterministic and reliable.
+TypeChat.NET also demonstrates programming model for such strongly typed interactions.

         // Translates user intent into strongly typed Calendar Actions var translator = new JsonTranslator<CalendarActions>(